Proving Your Car Accident Case

 Government – A state or local government entity could be liable for defective road conditions that caused the accident.
 Even if a private contractor was hired to maintain the road, records can establish that the government had the ultimate responsibility.

-As part of its comprehensive investigation, Millar & Mixon, LLC will seek to hold all parties who caused your accident responsible.
+As part of its comprehensive investigation, The Millar Law Firm will seek to hold all parties who caused your accident responsible.

 Did the Defendant Breach a Duty Owed to You?